 Unfortunately, there are no showers available to freshen up.

 Food & Drink

 When you get the midnight munchies or give up trying to sleep and need a coffee to stay awake, 24-hour food concessions are available.
-Check out these vendors: Dunkin’ Donuts in the Main Terminal, and Gold Coast Dogs, Jetbox/Dunkin’ Donuts, and Pegasus on the Fly in the Main Terminal, Boulevard area.
+Check out these vendors in the Central Market, post-security: Dunkin Donuts • Gold Coast Dogs • Pegasus On The Fly.

 Security & Safety

 Airport staff seem quite tolerant of overnight sleepers.

 At the time of this update, we have no reports from travellers commenting on safety issues at Chicago Midway Airport.
 As a precaution, here are a few tips to ensure you have a safe airport sleeping experience: